 HBCU Transformation Project

-FAMU HBCU Transformation Project - Thanks to the Partnership for Educational Advancement (Ed Advancement) and Blue Meridian Partners for providing much-needed resources that allow HBCU institutions like Florida A&M University (FAMU) to build the necessary infrastructure to ensure institutional sustainability and fiscal well into the future.
-Thus, FAMU continues to it’s long history as a catalyst for African- American upward socio-economic mobility, through higher education.
+FAMU HBCU Transformation Project - Thanks to the Partnership for Educational Advancement (Ed Advancement) and Blue Meridian Partners for providing much-needed resources that allow Historically Black Colleges and Institutions (HBCUs) like Florida A&M University (FAMU) to build the necessary infrastructure to ensure institutional sustainability and fiscal success well into the future.
+Thus, FAMU continues its long history as a catalyst for African-American upward socio-economic mobility through higher education.

 About